WhiteBrownie/1.18Server/README.md

 2. Extract and install MultiMC
 3. Download the MultiMC instance you want/need from [here](https://1drv.ms/u/s!AnRpVm46qqDNjdUy9MNKb798AQLBOg?e=OeDgn7)
 4. Extract the .7z file so that you are left with a .zip file (use the provided password)
-5. Open up MultiMC and click on `Add Instance` in the top left corner
+5. Open up MultiMC (locate the MultiMC.exe inside of the MultiMC folder you extraced and double click it; you can add this to your Windows Start Menu by right clicking on it) and click on `Add Instance` in the top left corner
 6. Click `Import from zip`.
 Use the .zip file you extracted in step 4. (if you don't provide a name yourself it will be set automatically)
 7. In MultiMC on the top right corner click on `Profiles` and then on `Manage Accounts` 7.1.
 In the new `Settings` window that opened, add you Minecraft Account via Microsoft or Mojang (see the right side)